Dulehar

 Dulehar is an approximately 600- to 700-year-old village situated in the foothills of the Himalayas, more specifically, Sivalik Hills of Himachal Pradesh, India.
-Primarily a Doad Rajput settlement (which is unique because it has separate localities for every caste) It has four entry and exit roads which meet at a central location called Chaupal and has its own Thakur Dwara (Lord Krishna Temple).
+Primarily a Doad Rajput settlement and holds special importance in its region since old times.
+It has four entry and exit roads (which is unique because it has separate localities for every caste) which meet at a central location called Chaupal and has its own Thakur Dwara Lord Krishna Temple.
 The majority of the population work in agriculture.